 It can be difficult to get back on your feet after a serious auto accident.
 Right now, you are likely facing numerous physical, emotional, and financial challenges.
 But, if you have suffered a severe injury, or if someone you love died due to a fellow motorist’s negligent, reckless, or wrongful conduct, you don’t have to navigate these challenges on your own.
 Our New York car accident lawyers at Salenger, Sack, Kimmel & Bavaro, LLP can help you fight for the fair compensation you are owed.

-What New York’s No-Fault Car Insurance Laws Mean for Your Case
+How Do New York’s No-Fault Car Insurance Laws Affect Your Auto Accident Case?

 New York is one of several states to follow a no-fault car insurance system.
 Under this system, all drivers must carry personal injury protection (PIP) and medical payments (MedPay) insurance in certain minimum amounts.
 These forms of insurance automatically cover accident victims, regardless of fault, for certain losses, or “damages.”